|

 Website

-A virtual Internet location displaying a visual web presence of
+A virtual Internet location displaying a visual web presence of a company or individual.

 Website Hosting

-Website Hosting is the providing of space within the structure of
+Website Hosting is the providing of space within the structure of the Internet for placement of files which constitute an Internet website.

 Website Management

-Website Management is the upkeep and updating service for Internet
+Website Management is the upkeep and updating service for Internet sites on a periodic basis.
+Website Management generally includes the hosting of the site.

 World Wide Web